Alibaba's Game-Changing Role In China's Digital Currency

 These employees would receive half of their monthly transportation subsidies in the national digital currency as early as May.
 The Xiangcheng district is designated as the pilot zone for the trial of the national digital currency.
 Alipay could be involved when the digital currency is rolled out nationally, given the prevalence of its digital wallet which would allow the population to do without the hassle of installing another app.

-Alipay admitted as much in its patent application on February 21 where it stated in the background section that it was likely to participate in the secondary issuance of digital currency by the central bank, according it the same status as commercial banks.
+Alipay admitted as much in its patent application on February 21 where it stated in the background section that it was likely to participate in the secondary issuance of digital currency by the central bank, according to the same status as commercial banks.
 On Thursday, a local report noted (in Chinese) that Alipay had participated in the research and development of the central bank digital currency pertaining to the technology and hardware, as well as the distribution and payment channels.

 Source: ALT Perspective